Marco-Congedo/PosDefManifold.jl/docs/src/MainModule.md

  *symmetric positive definite (SPD, real)* or *Hermitian positive definite (HPD, complex)*.
  Such matrices are uniformly identified in **PosDefManifold** as being of the `Hermitian` type, using the standard [LinearAlgebra](https://bit.ly/2JOiROX) package.
  The alias `ℍ` is used consistently in the code (see [aliases](@ref)).
- If the input is not flagged as `Hermitian`, the functions restricting the input to *positive definite matrices* will give an error.
+ If the input is not flagged as `Hermitian`, the functions restricting the input to *positive definite matrices* will not be accessible.

  **Example**